kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 ~~~~~~~~~~~~~~
 Node names entered here are skipped in the path search.
 This is a good way
 to avoid nodes of extremely high degree that overwhelms the results and
-effectively blocks out results that include nodes of lower degree. *See also
+effectively blocks out results that include nodes of lower degree. *See also*
-Cull Highest Degree Node below.* <-- provide internal link
+`Highest Degree Node Culling Frequency`_ *below.*

 Max Paths
 ~~~~~~~~~